turnipjs/waifu1x/README.md

 # waifu1x
-like waifu2x but it scales the image by a factor of 1.
+Like waifu2x but it scales the image by a factor of 1.